Working with the College will be slightly different from the way you may be used to working with a school.

 To prepare your young person for entry into work when they finish their studies, we encourage them to be independent and to take responsibility for their learning.
 That means that most of our communication is direct with the student.

 The College operates a balanced framework of support and disciplinary procedures which ensure the consistent and fair application of standards among our students.
-Contact with parents for students aged under-18 is an important part of our procedures when deciding the best outcomes for students.
+Contact with parents for students aged under 18 is an important part of our procedures when deciding the best outcomes for students.

 We will write to you at different points in the year to inform you about events and College activities that are relevant to your young person.
 Staff may call you to discuss support or matters where you may need to intervene.
 We ask you to provide accurate contact information, such as a mobile telephone number and your email address through your young person.
 We endeavour to collect this information at enrolment.